 TCU holds a Public Health Service (“PHS”) Animal Welfare Assurance with the National Institutes of Health, Office of Laboratory Animal Welfare (File No. D16-00329 (A3542-01)) and is registered as a research facility with the United States Department of Agriculture (Certificate No. 74-R-0046).

-See the IACUC Policies, Procedures and Forms for information about protocol review and approval.
+See the IACUC Policies, Procedures and Guidelines for information about protocol review and approval.

 For questions, contact the IACUC at IACUC@tcu.edu.